UCI-GDIM31/w0-setup-check-in-CocoaShiba/README.md

 ### Development

 1. Programming (any languages/ frameworks)
+I know C++, GDScript, and have a bit of experience with Java/Javascript.

 2. Game development (any engine)
+I have been developing a game in Godot since this April, so I am most comfortable in Godot.
+I have a tiny bit of experience with Game Maker Studio 2.

 3. Unity
+I have helped friends code games in Unity, but I have no experience with it myself.

 ### Programming & Game Development Concepts